dzuk-mutant/weirder-rules/rules-and-etiquette.md

 #### Conspiracy theories, pseudoscience and scams

-It wouldn't be weirder.earth if we didn't accept weird ideas, but it's important that our instance is a place for constructive ones, and not ones that are used as weapons, tools of disinformation, or spreading information that can cause harm.
+It's important that our server is a place for constructive ideas, and not ones that are used as weapons, tools of disinformation, or spreading information that can cause harm.

 Some kinds of conspiracy talk and discussions of the occult and woo are fine, but these are examples of the kinds of things that are unacceptable here:

-- Anti-vaxxers
+- Anti-vaxxer
 - Climate change denial
 - Flat earthers
 - NWO, Illuminati, Chemtrails, Pizzagate, etc.
 - Hate group conspiracy theories like Holocaust Denial.
-- Pseudoscience like Homeopathy.
+- Pseudoscience like Homeopathy, 'healing crystals', etc.
 - 'Creation Science' and other religious forms of pseudoscience.
 - Promoting MLMs (Multi-Level Marketing schemes) or Ponzi schemes.

-As long as you understand the importance of seeing medical professionals and don't make medical claims, occultism and mysticism are perfectly fine.

-Guerilla ontologies and similar things are also absolutely fine.
+Guerilla ontologies and similar things are absolutely fine.

 <br/>